witnet/documentation/docs/overview/concepts.md

 that allows you and only you to act as an "oracle" by introducing information from the outside at will.
 But you would be completely breaking the trustless nature of a smart contract.
-If trust is put in a single entity, there you have a single point of failure that can easily be hacked or corrupted.
+If trust is put in a single entity, then you have a single point of failure that can easily be hacked or corrupted.

 Smart contracts connected to the real world will not be completely